What Is Dimethicone Crosspolymer?

-Often, the terms “silicone” and “silicon” are mistakenly used interchangeably, when they are actually quite different.
+Often, the terms ‘silicone’ and ‘silicon’ are mistakenly used interchangeably, when they are actually quite different.
 Silicon is the 14th element on the periodic table and the second most abundant element in the earth’s crust, after oxygen.
 In contrast, silicones are always synthetically produced.

+Dimethicone crosspolymer can be classified as a silicone elastomer gel.
+It consists of crosslinked dimethicone, which means the dimethicone molecules are chemically joined by a covalent bond.
+Dimethicone crosspolymer is supplied in the form of a thick gel.
 Silicone elastomer gels, such as dimethicone crosspolymer, are widely used in both skin and hair care products, including moisturizers, conditioners, sunscreens, antiperspirants, cosmetics, etc.

 Silicones have a structure that resembles a molecular lattice with wide spaces between each molecule.
-Upon application to the skin, this lattice enables silicones to form a film on the surface while still allowing skin to “breathe”.
+Upon application to the skin, this lattice enables silicones to form a film on the surface while still allowing skin to ‘breathe’.
 Oxygen, nitrogen, and other nutrients can still pass through the film formed by silicones.
 However, most silicones do not allow water to pass through, which is an ideal quality for preventing dry, dehydrated skin.

 More specifically, when dimethicone crosspolymer is applied to the skin, the film serves to develop a layer in which perfumes or active ingredients can be contained.
 This property enables dimethicone crosspolymer to deliver controlled release characteristics and provide long lasting effects.
 Additionally, dimethicone crosspolymer reduces the tackiness of a given formulation.
 It imparts an exceptionally desirable skin-feel that is dry and non-greasy, yet silky smooth.
 Dimethicone crosspolymer can also serve to temporarily diminish the appearance of unsightly fine wrinkles, thus providing a smoother skin complexion.